MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-plan.md

 # Plan for Shared Calling

-This article describes all the prerequisites for configuring Shared Calling using the Shared Calling routing policy.
+This article describes all the prerequisites for configuring Shared Calling using the new Shared Calling routing policy.

 If you have users who aren't heavy users of the Public Switched Telephone Network (PSTN), they might not need a dedicated assigned phone number.
 Instead, for these users, you should consider Shared Calling as a simpler, easier-to-implement phone solution for you organization.
 Shared Calling greatly simplifies phone number management for some users.
 Shared Calling also reduces costs for your organization because you don't need a dedicated phone number for every user.